rpecuch/bootcamp-challenge-1/README.md

 ## Description

 The purpose of this project was to learn about how accessibility standards and search engine optimization can be improved through code refactoring.
-This was done by replacing non-semantic HTML elements with semantic elements, as well as consolidating the CSS selectors and properties.
+This was done by replacing non-semantic HTML elements with semantic elements, as well as consolidating CSS selectors and properties.
 The codebase is now organized in a manner that will be easy for future developers to follow.
 Over the course of this project, I learned how to consolidate code without majorly impacting the output.
+This project will be continually improved as I learn more skills, including optimizing the viewing experience for any screen width.

 ## Usage